oracle-livelabs/apex/workflows/7-running-the-app.md

 ## Introduction

-In this lab, you will run and understand the behaviour of the **Doctor Appointments Made Easy!** application through hands-on activities.
+In this lab, you will run and understand the behavior of the **Doctor Appointments Made Easy!** application through hands-on activities.
 You also perform various tasks to understand the workflow and automation implemented in the application.

 ## Objective:

-- Demonstrate the behaviour of the "Doctor Appointments Made Easy!" application through hands-on activities.
+- Demonstrate the behavior of the "Doctor Appointments Made Easy!" application through hands-on activities.

 ### Task 1: Setting Automatic Timezone for the Application

-To demonstrate the behavior of the application, we will use automatic timezone setup.
+To demonstrate the application's behavior, we will use an automatic timezone setup.
 This will ensure that the appointment dates and times are honored with respect to the End User's timezone.

-, Go to the Application Home Page -> Shared Components-> Globalization and turn on the Automatic Time Zone.

 1. To do this, Navigate to the Application Home Page and then go to Shared Components -> Globalization.